katherine-huang/personal_web/content/publication/WPL22/index.md

 ---
-title: "Joint Multisided Exposure Fairness for Recommendation"
+title: "How to prompt training effectiveness?
+An investigation on achievement goal setting intervention in workplace learning"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Yan Jiang
+- Weihan Lin
 - admin
-- Bhaskar Mitra
+- Lian Duan
-- Chen Ma
+- Yihua Wu
-- Fernando Diaz
+- Panpan Jiang
-- Xue Liu
+- Xinheng Wang

 # Author notes (optional)
 # author_notes: